tueimage/gryds/README.md

     * Affine transformations (translation + rotation + arbitrary scaling + shearing)
 * `BSplineTransform`: deformable transformations for image warping

 which can be applied to `Interpolator` objects that wrap an image, and automatically perform B-spline interpolation.
+The package has been designed such that images of arbitrary dimensions (up from 2D) can be used, but it has only been extensively tested on 2D and 3D images.

 ### A minimal working example for randomly warping an image

-Assuming you have an 2D image in the `image` variable:
+Assuming you have a 2D image in the `image` variable:

 ```python
 import numpy as np